-Unfortunately, Hyperterminal is not included with Windows 7 but you can still control your serial devices with alternate methods.
-There are several alternatives to this which I am going to discuss in this guide.
+Unfortunately, Hyperterminal is not included with Windows 7; however, you can still control your serial devices using alternate methods.
+In this guide, I will discuss several alternatives.
 By the end, you will know how to set one up and which one to use.
-Why is it not included with Windows 7 is a question for Microsoft and they have the answer HERE.
+The reason for its exclusion from Windows 7 is a question for Microsoft, and they provide an answer HERE.

-PuTTy is an awesome FREE and opensource emulator that has been around for 16 years.
-You can download PuTTy from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
+PuTTY is an awesome, free, and open-source emulator that has been around for 16 years.
+You can download PuTTY from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.

-You will need to have a COM port on your machine whether laptop or desktop in order to connect your console cable first.
-If you do not have one, then USB port is basically available on almost all computers so you would need a DB9 to USB Converter – Assuming you now have the converter/port, you will connect one end to your device and the other end to DB9 which goes into USB port on your computer, or if you have a com port, then connect directly.
+You will need to have a COM port on your machine, whether a laptop or desktop, in order to connect your console cable first.
+If you do not have one, then a USB port is essentially available on almost all computers, so you would need a DB9 to USB converter.
+Assuming you now have the converter/port, you will connect one end to your device and the other end to the DB9, which goes into the USB port on your computer.
+Alternatively, if you have a COM port, then connect directly.

-You now need to have the com port number, which you can get from Device Manager -> Ports (COM & LPT)
+You now need to have the COM port number, which you can obtain from the Device Manager -> Ports (COM & LPT).

-Once you have it, you will then start to Configure PuTTy with your Console Settings
+Once you have it, you will then begin to configure PuTTY with your console settings.

-Open PuTTy and click Serial from the left pane which is the last option.
-This is where you will conf. your terminal settings: eg for a Cisco router, this will look like this:
+Open PuTTY and click ‘Serial’ from the left pane, which is the last option.
+This is where you will configure your terminal settings.
+For example, for a Cisco router, the settings will appear like this:

-Now click the Session button in the left pane, the first option and select Open.
+Now, click the ‘Session’ button in the left pane, select the first option, and choose ‘Open.’

-This will get you connected to your device and you will be using PuTTy as your Hyperterminal
+This will connect you to your device, and you will be using PuTTY as your Hyperterminal.

-Now, if you still do not want to use PuTTy and have Hypterterminal back, then here’s what you will need to do.
+Now, if you still do not want to use PuTTY and prefer to have Hyperterminal back, here is what you will need to do.

-In order to do this, you will need to have access to a Windows XP computer from where you can copy the three files we need:
+In order to do this, you will need to have access to a Windows XP computer from which you can copy the three files we need.

 C:\Program Files\Windows NT\hypertrm.exe

-Once you have the above files copied then create the folders on your Windows 7 as follows and copy the three files into them.
+Once you have copied the files mentioned above, create the following folders on your Windows 7 and copy the three files into them.

 For a 32-bit Windows 7 create a folder